JulienBalestra/computor/readme.md

     python web_engine.py

-## Amazon EB
+## Amazon Web Services EB

 This project is ready to be push on AWS Elastic Beanstalk.

+* Create an application
+* Choose a web server environment
+* Select a python platform and downgrade it to 2.7
-Just upload a git archive on the EB platform :
+* Just upload a git archive on the EB platform :

     git archive --format=zip HEAD > computor.zip